rmsk2/rustpwman/README.md

 It has to be noted that copying and pasting text in its most basic form is not possible in a terminal window while the cursive application is running.
 This in turn is probably an unfixable problem as cursive by definition controls the cursor in the terminal window, which may preclude the OS from "doing its thing".

 `rustpwman` works around this problem in two ways.
-At first pasting the clipboard is emulated by spawning a new process in which a command is executed that writes the clipboard contents to stdout. `rustpwman` can then read the output of that process and write it into the TUI.
+At first pasting from the clipboard is emulated by spawning a new process in which a command is executed that writes the clipboard contents to stdout. `rustpwman` can then read the output of that process and write it into the TUI. `rustpwman` exxpects that the data to be read from stdout is UTF-8 encoded.

-Copying to the clipboard is possible as soon as `rustpwman` has stopped.
+Secondly copying to the clipboard is possible as soon as `rustpwman` has stopped.
 When selecting `Quit and print` from the main menu `rustpwman` is stopped and the contents of the currently selected entry is printed to the terminal window.
 The necessary information can now be copied from the terminal into the clipboard and pasted where needed.

 As an additional workaround there is a possibility to load data from a file into an existing entry using the `Load entry` menu entry.

 # Configuration

-Rustpwman uses a TOML config file for setting the default security level, the default password generator, the default PBKDF and a CLI command which can be used retrieve the contents of the clipboard.
+Rustpwman uses a TOML config file for setting the default security level, the default password generator, the default PBKDF and a CLI command which can be used to retrieve the contents of the clipboard.

 ```
 [defaults]